 GK: And Leland?

 GK: That's good.
-How's your job coming along?
+How's your job at the airport?

 GK: That's good.

 SS: Oh yeah, she's fine.

 GK: Well, that's good to hear.

 SS: Say, Don?

 SS: I called to ask you a really big favor, if you'd be able to speak at Tiffany's graduation ---- it's on Tuesday.

 GK: Tiffany is graduating! is that right --